Skip to main content

 West Virginia

-A minor must be at lease sixteen years old in order to seek an order of emancipation from the court.
-Minors must also show the court that they can provide for themselves and their physical and financial well-being and has the ability to make decisions for themselves.
-If an emancipation order is entered, minors have the rights and privileges of adults.
+A minor must be at least 16 years old to seek an order of emancipation from the court.
+Minors must also show the court that they can provide for themselves and their physical and financial well-being and make decisions.
+If a court enters an emancipation order, minors have the rights and privileges of adults.

 Confused About State Emancipation Laws?
 An Attorney Can Help